niten94/micro/runtime/help/plugins.md

 # Plugins

 Micro supports plugins with a simple but extensive Lua system.
+This help topic gives some information on using plugins, and the rest of it is mostly about creating them.
+To publish a plugin, please see the end of this file.

 To install or manage plugins, look for `plugin` commands with `> help commands`.
 They can be retrieved from different sources using the `pluginchannels` and